neilhuiz/flagly/README.md

-# flagly
+# Introduction

-Feature flags framework for .NET Core
+Flagly is a generalized implementation of feature flags for .NET Core projects.

+# Contributing

+# Building